jtpils/FixedCNN/README.md

 - To enhance the library's robustness and compatibility, an elaborate and overall unit test module is under construsting which will check more complicated conditions in application scenarios.

-- I try my best to design every function as similar with TensorFlow-type as possible so that people who are fimiliar with TensorFlow can easily tranfer to this library without much learning effort.
+- I try my best to design every function to be similar to TensorFlow-type as possible so that people who are fimiliar with TensorFlow can easily tranfer to this library without much learning effort.